100 Notable alumni of

 -

-Aaron Charles Rodgers is an American professional football quarterback for the New York Jets of the National Football League (NFL).
-He played college football for the California Golden Bears (where he set several career passing records, including lowest single-season and career interception rates), before being selected in the first round of the 2005 NFL draft by the Green Bay Packers, spending 18 seasons with the team.
-He is regarded among the greatest and most talented quarterbacks of all time.
+Aaron Charles Rodgers is an American professional football quarterback for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the California Golden Bears, setting the school's record for lowest single-season and career interception rates before being selected by the Green Bay Packers in the first round of the 2005 NFL draft.
+He is regarded as one of the greatest and most talented quarterbacks of all time.

 -